 Proposals and LOIs will be accepted no later than 11:59 PM (CT) of the deadline day.
 If the deadline falls on a weekend or holiday, proposals and LOIs will be accepted as late as 5:00 PM (CT) the following workday.

 RRF acknowledges the time and effort needed to submit a proposal and invites interested applicants to submit a brief Letter of Inquiry (LOI).

 This step is optional, but strongly encouraged, as it offers valuable one-time feedback as you prepare a full proposal.

-The LOI should be submitted online as a Word or PDF attachment using this link: https://www.surveymonkey.com/r/RRFLOI.
+The LOI should be submitted online as a Word attachment using the following link: https://www.surveymonkey.com/r/LOIRRF.